yenesika/yogawithyenesika.com/site/collections/_posts/2023-04-06-healing-mind-and-body.markdown

 ![Healing mind and body with Yoga](/images/image-blog4.heif){: width="1200" height="900"}

 Yoga is not just a physical exercise, but also a mindful practice that teaches us to be aware of our body and movements.
-Through yoga asanas, we learn how to properly activate and engage the muscles in our body. **Muscle engagement enables us to protect our joints and prevent injuries**.
+Through yoga asanas, we learn how to properly activate and engage the muscles in our body. **Muscle engagement enables us to protect our joints and prevent injuries**

 Incorporating yoga into our daily routine, even before an injury occurs, can have numerous benefits for our overall health and well-being.
 Regular yoga practice can help to increase flexibility, improve balance and coordination, strengthen muscles, and reduce stress and tension in the body.